 Lastly, the rooms painted with frescoes in 1726 by Benedetto Fortini and the garden are still vivid evidence of the presence of the last Grand Duchess of the Medici family: Anna Maria Luisa (1667-1743), Electress of the Palatinate.
 When she returned to Florence in 1716, she had an Italian garden created at Villa La Quiete, her chosen retreat, from 1724 onwards, for the months of May and October.
 As well as that, Anna Maria Luisa had the two rooms on the ground floor decorated with frescoes from floor to ceiling.
 The frescoes are so well preserved to this day that the effect is as stunning as it was back then.

-On the occasion of the celebrations of the anniversary of her death, a new exhibition has been created in the hall of the Medici Villas.
-Three paintings commissioned directly by the Electress for Villa La Quiete were chosen.
 The latest in order of time is the relocation to Villa La Quiete of two precious late baroque works since the 1990s temporarily kept at the Uffizi Galleries (Palazzo Pitti): The Pietà or Lamentation over the Dead Christ, a large wax model by Massimiliano Soldani Benzi (1708), and the Bust of Vittoria della Rovere made of semi-precious stones by Giuseppe Antonio Torricelli (1696-1713) are now part of the tour of Villa La Quiete.